jpease/hack/README.md

 ## Usage

-  $ hack on

-  This will automatically switch to the default branch which you can easily configure.
-Alternatively you can use:

-  $ hack on foo
+  $ hack on [branch]

-  Where "foo" is the name of the specific branch you wish to use.
-If the branch does not exist, it is created.
+  Switch branches.
+If no branch is provided it will default to 'master'.
+If the provided branch does not exist, it is created.

   $ hack sync

   Rebases with the master.

   $ hack push

   Merge and pushes to your remote repository.

-  It also supports Rein's ssp (Simple Software Process) with:

-  $ hack ssp
+  $ hack sp

-  Which is equivalent to hack sync && hack push.
-If you prefer hack sync && rake && hack push, then you may use the -t flag for testing:
+  Shortcut for (s)ync and (p)ush.

-  $ hack ssp -t
+  $ hack stp [test commands]

+  Run your test suite between the sync and push operations.
+If no test commands are passed it will default to 'rake'